IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 # Black box AI models explained using Cortex Certifai

+Trust is the foundation of digital systems.
+Without trust, AI cannot deliver on its potential value.
+However, machine learning models often function inside black-boxes.
+This has resulted in significant business risks that hampers Enterprise AI adoption.
+Cortex Certifai detects and scores 6 dimensions of AI business risk: performance, bias/fairness, explainability, robustness, compliance, and data drift.
 Cortex Certifai evaluates AI models for robustness, fairness, and explainability, and allows users to compare different models or model versions for these qualities.

 Certifai is available in three Editions: